 It was after her death that I realized that my best memories of her were from the trips that we had made during the one summer that I got with her.

 We had flown to Riyadh for Eid.
 We had taken a train to Dammam with my BIL and his family.
 We had stayed at a furnished apartment by the sea in Al Khobar.
 We had played in the waters of Half Moon Bay.
-I had pictures of her running about with joy.
+I had pictures of her running about with joy at the beach.

 Zara is gone now.
 She is no more… but the one year that I had with her, I look through the pictures now and I see it all come alive.
 The memories tell me that I did my best with her.
 I gave her everything that I could in that little span of time that I was given.
 We enjoyed each other to the fullest.